slior/race-game/memory-bank/progress.md

 *   **AI Strategy Refinement**: The current AI strategies are functional but could be made more sophisticated.

 ## Recent Bug Fixes
+*   **Go Indicator Styling Bug**: Fixed a visual bug where the green "go" indicator was rendering as a squashed oval instead of a circle.
+The root cause was that the `<span>` element used for the indicator had a default `display: inline` style, which does not respect `width` and `height` properties.
+The fix was to add `display: inline-block;` to the `.go-indicator` CSS class in `src/ui/ui.css`.
 *   **AI Infinite Hand Bug**: Fixed a bug in the `AggressorStrategy` where the AI would fail to make a valid move and never discard, causing its hand to grow indefinitely.
 The strategy was refactored to use the central `isCardPlayable` function to ensure its chosen move is always valid.
 *   **AI Race Condition**: Fixed a critical bug where the game would stall in all-AI matches.
 The root cause was a race condition in the previous event-based turn management.
 The system was completely refactored to use a central, asynchronous `gameLoop` that gracefully handles both human and AI turns, eliminating the bug and improving overall stability.
 *   **Invalid AI Moves**: Fixed a bug where AI players could attempt to play invalid cards (e.g., a block card against an immune opponent), causing the game to stall.
 The AI strategies now use the central `isCardPlayable` function to ensure all chosen moves are valid before execution.